Ezaldeen99/material_dialogs/README.md

 In code, set `animations: 'path to your animation file'` arg in Widget to set Animation to the dialog.

-Lottie file should be passed to method. e.g. `cong_example.json`.
 ```dart
 Dialogs.materialDialog(
           color: Colors.white,